ansyun/dpdk-redis/README.md

 ####dpdk-redis
 --------------
-Fork from official redis-3.0.5, and run on the dpdk user space TCP/IP stack(NETDP).
+Fork from official redis-3.0.5, and run on the dpdk user space TCP/IP stack(ANS"Acceleted Network Stack").
 For detail function, please refer to redis official website(http://redis.io//).

 ####build and install
 --------------